flprojects-nov/fl-iomt-ids-analysis/README.md

 •	Gossip Federated Learning
 All experiments in the manuscript were conducted under the no-attack (clean) setting.
 Attack functions exist in the code for future extension but are not enabled in any of the results reported in the paper.
-📁 Repository Structure
+////Repository Structure////
 /data_preprocessing.py      # Dataset loading, cleaning, scaling, Dirichlet non-IID split /fedavg.py                  # FedAvg implementation
 /fcwtl.py                   # FCWTL implementation
 /ring_fl.py                 # Ring topology implementation
 /gossip_fl.py               # Gossip FL implementation
-/utils.py                   # Metrics, communication cost, plotting
+/utils.py                   # Metrics, communication cos, plotting
 /main_experiments.ipynb     # Notebook to run all topologies and export results Datasets
 Experiments were performed on three benchmark datasets: